732911129/samples/feature-request-sample/PROGRESS.md

   This file tracks design, implementation, test and bugs discussion for feature-request-sample.

+## How do we index the rules ?

+  Order them.
+  Index the first rule at the top level.
+  Any and rules at the subsequent levels.
+  It should be possible to match based on this.

+## Parsing algorithm for element matching

+Split on "OR" then split on "AND"

 ## Do something cool.

 Capture the key based opening of details' summary and resize the embedder when this happens.